About the Residence

 Two forms of payment are required to cover the cost of care provided at the JRHR:

-The first form of payment covers covers hospice services.
+The first form of payment covers hospice services.
 This care is most often, but not always, covered by Medicare, Medicaid and private insurance.
 UHR will verify coverage for hospice services and will inform the patient/family/oved ones.
-A sliding scale is available to cover this portion of the payment for care.

 The second form of payment covers residential services/room and board.
-Some of the services include: 24 hour care provided by the nurses and hospice aides, use of all public areas of the residence and grounds, in room accommodations to enable family members or significant others to remain throughout the night, meals for residents, snack foods for residents and guests, housekeeping and linen services, trash removal, telephone, television with basic cable service, internet access, etc. Room and board is covered by Medicaid, by some private insurance and long term care policies.
+Some of the services include: 24 hour care provided by the nurses and hospice aides, use of all public areas of the residence and grounds, in room accommodations to enable family members or significant others to remain throughout the night, meals for residents, snack foods for residents and guests, housekeeping and linen services, trash removal, telephone, television with basic cable service, internet access, etc. Room and board is covered by Medicaid and may be reimbursed by some long term care policies.
 Private payment for room and board is accepted if coverage is not available through insurance.

 Please call us at 634-4974 to discuss your needs and to have someone answer any questions you may have.